S3-working-group/s3-practical-guide/docs/all.md

 ##### Examples

-1.  **Driver**: _Information is unstructured, kept in silos and sometimes unrecorded, leading to people working with missing or outdated information, which results in ineffectiveness and our clients’ needs being unmet._
+1.  **Driver**: _Information is unstructured, kept in silos and sometimes unrecorded, leading to people working with missing or outdated information, which results in ineffectiveness and our clients' needs being unmet._

-    **Requirement**: _We need to store and share relevant information effectively, to improve everyone’s ability to provide valuable solutions for our customers._
+    **Requirement**: _We need to store and share relevant information effectively, to improve everyone's ability to provide valuable solutions for our customers._

 2.  **Driver:** _We spend 25% of our work hours on admin work and this is leading to slow response time for customer requests and a growing number of complaints.
-We’re starting to develop a bad reputation and run the risk of losing customers and compromising future sales._
+We're starting to develop a bad reputation and run the risk of losing customers and compromising future sales._

     **Requirement:** _We need to free up time for handling customer requirements in a timely manner, so that we improve customer satisfaction and eliminate this type of complaint._

-3.  **Driver**: _We’re preparing to recruit five new members into the development teams, and a lack of relevant training could lead to inefficiencies and errors, and an overall decrease in team productivity and quality of work._
+3.  **Driver**: _We're preparing to recruit five new members into the development teams, and a lack of relevant training could lead to inefficiencies and errors, and an overall decrease in team productivity and quality of work._

-    **Requirement:** _We need to ensure that all prospective candidates have the relevant training and experience, so they can effectively contribute to the teams they’ll be part of._
+    **Requirement:** _We need to ensure that all prospective candidates have the relevant training and experience, so they can effectively contribute to the teams they'll be part of._

 4.  **Driver**: _The teams often work on items that have not been prioritized in accordance with the product roadmap.
 This slows down the delivery of features that have been assigned a high priority by the customer and is leading to complaints about the effectiveness of our work._

-    **_Requirement:** We need to improve alignment of the team planning to the product roadmap so that the most important features are shipped first._
+    **Requirement:** _We need to improve alignment of the team planning to the product roadmap so that the most important features are shipped first._

 5.  **Driver:** _Although the financial records of the organization are available to anyone who asks, most people in the organization lack adequate financial understanding to make sense of them in the current format.
 This leads to frustration, uncertainty and questions that are hard to answer about why certain decisions are being made._